synthriderz/synthriderz.github.io/docs/FAQ/README.md

 ___

 `Q: My YouTube / Twitch / Facebook videos containing music from the OST are being flagged for copyright claims, what should I do?`
-You can find the list of OST music and the various license restrictions here: [http://videopolicy.synthridersvr.com/](http://videopolicy.synthridersvr.com/).
+You can find the list of OST music and the various license restrictions here: [https://synthridersvr.com/music-licensing](https://synthridersvr.com/music-licensing).
 The only OST for which you have complete license to use and monetize is the **99 Lives Pack**.

 ___

 `Q: I’d like to use the Synth Riders logo and assets for my videos, where can I get it?`
-The Synth Riders team have a presskit with their official assets where you’ll find logos, screenshots and videos for your use located here: [Google Drive](https://drive.google.com/drive/folders/16vfY8vvl63XPB8jT7x0U8qev3hRPoED6)
+The Synth Riders team have a presskit with their official assets where you’ll find logos, screenshots, and videos for your use located here: [https://presskit.synthridersvr.com](https://presskit.synthridersvr.com)

 ## YURfit